-This, in a paper meant to ameliorate the evil accusations of R.Newton
+This, in a paper explicitly meant to ameliorate the evil accusations of

-and D.Rawlins.
-This is a very recent Pb paper in the most eminent of
+R.Newton and D.Rawlins --- a very recent Pb paper in the most eminent of

-resented Crime of Claudius Ptolemy, this is a measure of
+resented Crime of Claudius Ptolemy, we can discern a reliable measure

 — and in what direction.

 Michael Hoskin founded the Journal for the History of Astronomy in 1970.
 His dedication to the enterprise, and to forging necessary political alliances, ensured the inevitable and the intended: the JHA became the establishment journal in the field of astronomical history.
 With all the pros&cons thus implied.

 The positives are considerable.
 Hoskin is admirably dutiful in correspondence and all the formalities of running a journal.
 The JHA is equally dutiful in reviewing all the books (by Approved scholars, anyway) that appear in the field.
 The journal's appearance and mechanics are 1st-class, and its mailings are prompt.
 (Hoskin is far superior to DR in all these important respects.)

 The JHA fulfills an important rôle in the field, and DIO is glad such a central clearing-house journal exists, since we have no desire to be such — being more concerned with creating progressive scientific-history inductions than with political, social, or procedural matters.

 Of course, as with most establishments, the JHA enterprise has also become known for over-concern with power, a factor that, early on, was evident to the wider community of scholars.
 This affected selection and refereeing of papers submitted.